I bet everyone 1000€ that I can make them dramatically happier & cure their depression in 3 months!

 How it works What does the brute-forcing happiness (BFH) program look like?
 When does the bet count as successful?
 Can I just hire you as a retreat buddy for shorter or less strict versions of the program?
 None 11 comments

 Update 9/23: I wrote this blog post a while ago.
 I no longer endorse the style and some of the content of this post.
-It still has some useful information, so it's still here.
-But you are probably better off checking out these slides (optimized to make sense on their own) to see my latest thinking on this topic.
+It still agree with all the essence of it, so it's still here.
+You might also want to check out these slides (optimized to make sense on their own) to see my latest thinking on this topic.

 Important Caveat: All of the following are true: I'm serious about this bet.
 I'm also trying to sell something with this bet.
 I think this post is very useful/has an important message even if you aren't interested at all in my service or in the bet per se.